oruga-ui/oruga/packages/docs/documentation/README.md

 });
 ```

-Using individual imports you can customize components by `Config` plugin.
+If you use individual imports you can customize each compoment using `Config` plugin.

 ```js
 import Vue from 'vue';